ZumDeWald/intl-dates/README.md

 This list includes current and planned features.
 Check the issues page for a more exhaustive look at what features are being added and where they stand in the development process.

-- [x] No dependencies, pure JavaScript code running in the hook
+- [x] No dependencies, simply JavaScript code
-- [x] This package has a VanillaJS options
+- [x] This package has a VanillaJS option
 - [x] Options object accepts locale property to specify a locale/language for Intl to use
-- [ ] Options object will allow a 'date' property to get back data from a specified date instead of only from the current day.
+- [ ] Options object will allow a 'date' property to get back data based on a specific date instead of only from the current day.

-## Why vanilla and React ?
+## Why offer VanillaJS and Hook options?

 The functionality in this package is very simple and could easily be exported as a plain (vanilla) JavaScript function and be used in any project, including React.
 However, having the logic wired up as a custom React Hook makes it conform more to React principles and best practices as it uses the `useState` and `useEffect` Hooks internally, allowing the data to re-run only when needed (example: if you are dynamically feeding the options object and that information changes).